Utils

 )->dict:

-Returns: Dictionary with patch configuration including: - patch_size, patch_overlap, aggregation_mode - apply_reorder, target_spacing, sampler_type, label_probabilities - samples_per_volume, queue_length, queue_num_workers
+Returns: Dictionary with patch configuration (patch_size, patch_overlap, aggregation_mode, apply_reorder, target_spacing, sampler_type, label_probabilities, samples_per_volume, queue_length, queue_num_workers, normalization).

 source